Overview

 • Obtaining multimillion-dollar recovery against staffing agency’s former officer in trade secrets lawsuit to protect client list and other confidential information.

-• Negotiating multimillion-dollar settlements for former CEO, CFO, and general counsel of international bank in executive compensation dispute.
+• Obtaining multimillion-dollar executive compensation settlements for former CEO, CFO, and general counsel of international bank.

 Affiliations